Law School Finals: How to Prepare for Test Day Beyond the Books

 Yes, within your school's policy.
 Keep it clean and quiet — no rustling bags or energy drinks.

-Pro Tips for Finals Week
+Tips for Law School Finals Week

 - The week before finals, your sleep is your most important study habit.